 Yes — this coverage is specifically designed to protect landlords like you.

 Safeco is one of the top providers of landlord insurance in the U.S. and covers residential rentals up to four units.
 This includes single family homes, condo units, duplexes, triplexes, and fourplexes.

 This coverage protects you from damage to the dwelling and from certain types of liability unique to landlords such as wrongful eviction, wrongful entry, and invasion of privacy claims.

-Safeco Landlord Protection insurance is intended for non-commercial residential properties.
-The retail space makes the building mixed-use, which is not a type of property Safeco Landlord Protection insurance covers.
+This insurance is intended for non-commercial residential properties.
+The retail space makes the building mixed-use, which is not a type of property Safeco landlord insurance covers.

 In most states, Safeco will insure you if you own a maximum of 16 rental units.
 A duplex, for example, counts as two units.
 Safeco landlord coverage combines elements of commercial and personal insurance to give you the best possible protection.